Verdicts and Settlements

-$3,995,000 Verdict for Little Boy Injured During Birth
+$3,995,000 Verdict for Birth Injury

-The obstetrician used forceps to pull on the baby when he was still too high in the birth canal causing the baby’s shoulders to get stuck.
+The obstetrician used forceps to pull on the baby when he was still too high in the birth canal.
+This caused the baby’s shoulders to get stuck.
 Thus, there was a significant delay in delivering the baby, who did not get enough blood flow or oxygen for several minutes.
 This resulted in permanent injury to the boy’s brain.

-$12,500,000 Settlement for Man Who Had Cardiac Tamponade
+$12.5 Million Settlement for Man With Cardiac Tamponade

-A 47 year old husband and father of five minor children had heart bypass surgery.
-After surgery, one of the bypass grafts was leaking causing a pool of blood to form in his chest that kept getting bigger.
-It caused his blood pressure to drop and difficulty breathing.
+A 47-year-old husband and father of five minor children underwent heart bypass surgery.
+Afterward, one of the bypass grafts leaked and caused a pool of blood to form in the man’s chest.
+This caused decreased blood pressure and labored breathing.
 None of the medical professionals taking care of him recognized the problem.
-Eventually, the pool of blood became so large it caused enough pressure on his heart to prevent it from beating.
+Eventually, the pool of blood became so large that it caused enough pressure on his heart to prevent it from beating.
 The man then stopped breathing and went without oxygen for several minutes, causing irreversible brain damage.
 He now lives in a persistent vegetative state.

-$1,500,000 Verdict Against a Hematologist and Orthopaedic Surgeon
+$1.5 Million Verdict Against a Hematologist and Orthopaedic Surgeon

-The orthopaedic surgeon was called during this time but he chose not to investigate the problem.
+The orthopaedic surgeon was called during this time, but he chose not to investigate the problem.

 $500,000 Settlement Against Surgeon for Disfigurement of Woman’s Legs